BrendanLew/UAVHacking/README.md

 This will show all available networks within range of the device.

 ---
-## 4. Remotely Controling the DJI Tello
+## 4. Remotely Controlling the DJI Tello

 To remotely control the DJI Tello, we will use the DJI Tello SDK.
 [Tello SDK](https://dl-cdn.ryzerobotics.com/downloads/tello/20180910/Tello%20SDK%20Documentation%20EN_1.3.pdf)

-1. Open your favorite IDE, in this example Virtual Studio Code.
+1. Open your favorite IDE, in this example, Visual Studio Code.

 2. In the terminal, clone the djitellopy repository.